csound-flossmanual/csound-floss/book/02-d-hardware.md

 ### Why is my realtime audio distorted?

+There is not one reason for it.
+Many different reasons can lead to distorted audio, for instance:

+- A realtime audio module is selected which does not fit to your system.
+- The buffer sizes are too large or too small.
+- The Csound instruments you run consume too much CPU power.

 ### Why do I have so much latency when I connect a microphone?

 Probably you have a too large buffer size.
 See above about how to set the